objectbox/objectbox-generator/c-api-example.md

 Task* task_read(OBX_store* store, OBX_box* box, obx_id id) {
     OBX_txn* txn = NULL;

-    // We need an explicit TX - read flatbuffers lifecycle is bound to the open transaction.
+    // We need an explicit TX - read data lifecycle is bound to the open TX.
-    // The transaction can be closed safely after reading the object properties from flatbuffers. txn = obx_txn_read(store);
+    // The transaction can be closed after reading the object from flatbuffers. txn = obx_txn_read(store);
     if (!txn) {
         print_last_error();